Loading screen: Minigames

-Videos
+Cutscenes

-Some games like a number of Call of Duty titles have videos that give an introduction to the level while the game loads in the background.
-Normally, when the level is completely loaded, the remaining video can be skipped.
-The video does not necessarily apply to what is happening in the level, as Red Faction: Guerrilla sometimes shows news reports foreshadowing events that will become important later on, or that give tidbits about the game's universe.
+Some games like a number of Call of Duty titles have cutscenes that give an introduction to the level while the game loads in the background.
+Normally, when the level is completely loaded, the remaining portion of the cutscene may be skipped.
+The video may not necessarily apply to what is happening in the level, as Red Faction: Guerrilla sometimes shows news reports foreshadowing events that will become important later on, or give tidbits about the game's universe.

 Music

-On the Commodore 64, tape loading screens would often feature music in the form of a chiptune making use of the machine's advanced SID sound chip.
+On the Commodore 64, tape loading screens would often have music in the form of a chiptune making use of the machine's advanced SID sound chip.